itsgg/itsgg.github.io/_posts/2025-01-15-time-and-space-complexity.md

 date: 2025-01-15 14:31:00 +0530
 ---

-When designing algorithms, understanding **time complexity** and **space complexity** is crucial for writing efficient, scalable solutions.
+Understanding time complexity and space complexity is fundamental to writing efficient, scalable code.
+This guide explores Big-O notation and common complexity patterns through practical examples and real-world analogies.

 ## Introduction